What is the latest update in the space economy?

 This is not a random guess, if you want to know how we have come up with this estimate, you can read our space economy size analysis here.

-To put this in perspective, the space economy is roughly the same size as the global cloud infrastructure market and more than double the size of the cybersecurity market.
+To put it in perspective, the space economy is roughly the same size as the global cloud infrastructure market (above $500 billion) and more than double the global cybersecurity market (around $200 billion).

-The space economy scores 70 out of 100 on maturity (still growing but with proven business models), 65 out of 100 on competitiveness (SpaceX dominates launch but other segments are more open), and 50 out of 100 on fragmentation (consolidated in launch, fragmented in Earth observation and analytics).
+The space economy scores 70/100 on maturity (established in core segments but still innovating at the edges), 65/100 on competitiveness (SpaceX dominates launch, but other segments are more open), and 50/100 on fragmentation (consolidated in launch and broadband, but very fragmented in Earth observation and analytics).

 How fast will the space economy grow in the future?